Hultan/poweroff/readme.md

 # POWEROFF

 A Linux power-off application written in GTK and Go.
+It probably only work on Linux Mint.

 The application can:
 * Restart the computer
 * Turn off the computer
 * Hibernate the computer